 About the Contributor

-Michael Goff ’26, Staff Writer, Editor
+Michael Goff ’26, Junior Editor-in-Chief

 Michael is a junior at SCH who is passionate about sports, writing, and history.
 When he is not in class, he can be found watching sports, working on an article, or getting some last minute studying in before a big test.